verySmolBrain/ontology/README.md

 ### resources

 This folder contains all the resources used by the scripts.
-This includes the CAD components, the Image Classification model, and the training data.Built Environment Staff & Students
+This includes the CAD components, the Image Classification model, and the training data.

 ## Installation Requirements